-Muscle tissue varies in texture and tone from person to person and there is no “one size fits all” massage.
-I have designed my massage career around building a tool belt of treatment and relaxation modalities that will be able to help any body that walks through my door.
-In each session we will meet your body where it’s at and create a massage that will leave you feeling as mobile and pain free as possible.
+There is no “one size fits all” massage because muscle tissue varies in both texture and tone from person to person.
+I have designed my career around building a Muscle Maintenance Tool Belt (MMTB) filled with treatment and relaxation modalities that will help any body that walks through my door.
+During each session we will meet your body where it’s at and, together, create a massage that will leave it feeling as mobile and pain free as possible.

-I was licensed in Washington State in 2016 and was lucky enough to jump straight into working at a medical massage clinic where I learned many of the techniques I still use today.
+I was licensed in Washington State in 2016 and was lucky enough to jump straight into working at a medical massage clinic.
+There I learned many of the techniques I still use today.
 I was so fascinated by the body that I completed over 100 hours of continued education in my first year of practicing massage.
-Since moving to Reno in 2022 I have felt my massage soften and my ability to add relaxation into the session expand.
-Each layer of experience leads to another tool to unlock the body.
+Since moving to Reno in 2022, I have felt my massage soften and my ability to add relaxation into the session expand.
+Each layer of experience leads to another Tool to unlock the body.

 I look forward to connecting with you and getting to know your unique system!